Junior-Caucus-SU/Caucus_Guidelines/TIMELINE.md

 > [!IMPORTANT]
 > Deployed on **Feb 5** due to time constraints.
 Future projects have been pushed back as well.

+- [x] Checkpoint, **Feb 20**
+> Optimized performance and implemented most details.
+Started fulfilling departmental and caucus-wide texts and images and updating with live information.

-- [ ] Complete third version on **Feb 20**
+- [ ] Third and final version, **April 10**
 > Official release of the website.
+Finished reponsive adjustments with full mobile viewport support.
 Optimized performance and implemented all details.
 All departmental and caucus-wide texts, images, and external resources have been updated on the site.
+All live features working.

 ## **Junior Prom Website**